By Michaëlle Desrosiers and Franck Seguy

 Although this was a criminal act that certainly raised the ire of many, especially women’s organizations, this was apparently more acceptable than the gang rape of a male.
 So far this case has gone unpunished and was filed away.

-Today, in gang raping a young boy, MINUSTAH tackled head-on a morality that is Christian, macho, dominant, and very strong in Haiti.
+In gang raping a young boy, MINUSTAH tackled head-on a morality that is Christian, macho, dominant, and very strong in Haiti.
 The Christians were quick to scream about the abomination, and the lawyers and other opinion makers about the undoing of the boy’s dignity and identity.
 In other words, he ceased to be a man on being raped by four armed men – which means in the macho culture that he ceased to exist.

 It is noteworthy that the boy came from the lower classes of Haiti’s peasantry.
 His education level illuminates this reality very well.
 At 18, Johnny is still in junior high school (5eme).
 He could not attend school during the 2010-2011 academic year, for lack of money.
 He is his mother’s fourth son, and his brothers, to speak more correctly, half-brothers, are not from the same father.
 The different surnames in the RNDDH report attest to this important fact.